• Skip to primary navigation

 Every Wednesday, there is a “6 o’clock solution” feature.
 Here you will find inspiration for meals that can be prepared in thirty minutes or less.

-Over a decade ago, this “Maple Salmon” recipe was referenced from a book called “The Maple Syrup Book”.
+Over a decade ago, this “Maple Salmon” recipe was referenced from a book called “The Maple Syrup Book.”

-Along with this additional step of marinating the salmon, I doubled the amount of garlic and included grated ginger (as suggested by my ginger-loving daughter) to the recipe.
+Along with this additional step of marinating the salmon, I doubled the amount of garlic and included grated ginger (as suggested by my ginger-loving daughter) in the recipe.
 I also replaced the olive oil with sesame oil.

-THANKS SO MUCH for following and being part of the She loves biscotti community where you will find Simple & Tasty Family-Friendly Recipes with an Italian Twist.
+THANKS SO MUCH for following and being part of the She Loves Biscotti community, where you will find Simple & Tasty Family-Friendly Recipes with an Italian Twist.

 Ciao for now,